Jayesh251203/Pic2Plate/pic2plate/README.md

-# FridgeFusion 🍳🥗 - Your Smart Kitchen Assistant
+# Pic2Plate 🍳🥗 - Your Smart Kitchen Assistant

 **FridgeFusion** is an innovative AI-powered app that turns your fridge contents into delicious recipes! 🚀 Say goodbye to food waste and hello to creative cooking with personalized recipe suggestions tailored to your available ingredients and dietary preferences.